virtual-labs/tool-web-ext-vscode/USER_README.md

 Like [Validate](#option-3-validate), this too informs you of current status of experiment as the experiment is built before you can view it.

+Once the build is complete and successful, the logs will be displayed in a panel called build logs.

-A pop-up will ask you if you want to open an external website.
+And also pop-up will ask you if you want to open an external website in new tab.

 ![popup_for-build](./images/build-exp-link-popup.png)